rhains/hol_test/README.md

 1. **The Strong Authentication Hub** flags this user because it has a password but no MFA.
 The Hub classifies this as a compliance gap and provides remediation guidance.

-2. **Trust Center's Threat Intelligence scanner** independently identifies the same user under "Migrate human users away from password-only sign-in."
+2. **[Optional] Trust Center's CIS Benchmark & Threat Intelligence scanner packages** for a full security posture assessment & near real-time monitoring

 The fix: Create a proper `TYPE = SERVICE` user with **Workload Identity Federation** — no password, no key pair, no credential to manage at all.